Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Which Is Better?

 Shifting

-Shifting is the most critical function of cycling groupsets, and it’s where these two groupsets differ the most.
+Shifting is the most critical function of cycling groupsets, and it’s also where these two groupsets differ the most.

 TIP: Check out this comparison of Shimano 105 vs. Ultegra vs. Dura-Ace Di2.